Ruslan-Skira/pricefetch/README.md

-# pricefetch
+# Project pricefetch
-fetch the price of the currencies
+Fetch the price of the currencies from open API Alpha Vantage

 **Backend task:**